Now Available · Watch the Replay

 An urgent conversation with three of the nation's leading experts in obstetrics, maternal-fetal medicine, and global health equity.

-Thursday, April 16, 2026 8:00 PM Eastern / 7:00 PM Central Zoom Webinar · 1 Hour
+Originally aired April 16, 2026 Zoom Webinar · 1 Hour

 Black women in the United States are three times more likely to die from pregnancy-related causes than white women — a disparity that persists regardless of income, education, or access to care.
 Globally, the picture is even more alarming.

-This webinar brings together three of the nation's foremost leaders in obstetrics, maternal-fetal medicine, and global health policy for an honest, evidence-based conversation about why these disparities exist, what the data tells us, and what must change.
+This webinar brought together three of the nation's foremost leaders in obstetrics, maternal-fetal medicine, and global health policy for an honest, evidence-based conversation about why these disparities exist, what the data tells us, and what must change.

+The replay is now available.
 Whether you are a healthcare professional, community advocate, concerned parent, or simply someone who believes every mother's life matters — this conversation is for you.

 • How maternal mortality is defined and measured — and why the numbers may be worse than reported